hakavlad/tird/README.md

 +————————————————————————————————————————+—————————+
 ```

-Files encrypted with `tird` cannot be distinguished from random data without knowledge of the keys and have no identifiable headers. `tird` produces cryptoblobs that contain bilateral [randomized padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding) with uniform random data (PURBs).
+Data encrypted with `tird` cannot be distinguished from random data without knowledge of the keys and does not contain identifiable headers. `tird` produces cryptoblobs that contain bilateral [randomized padding](https://en.wikipedia.org/wiki/Padding_(cryptography)#Randomized_padding) with uniform random data (PURBs).
 This minimizes metadata leaks from the file format and makes it possible to hide cryptoblobs among other random data.
+Bilateral padding also conceals the exact location of the ciphertext and MAC tag within the cryptoblob.

 ## Hidden File System and Container Format